Business Registration in Bangalore: Pvt Ltd, LLP or OPC: What to Choose?

 Post-Registration Compliance for Company

-Registration is just the beginning.
-For companies to sustain and operate without facing any challenges, it is crucial to stay compliant with the law.
+Registration is only the first step.
+After incorporation, every business must maintain proper compliance to avoid penalties and legal issues.
 Here is a structure-wise list of compliance companies need to keep up with:

 • Form INC-20A needs to be filed within 180 days of incorporation.